 Cove base + drain detailing

-• Thermal shock: hot liquids, steam, and rapid temperature swings
+• Thermal shock: hot liquids, steam, and sudden temperature swings

-• Impact + abrasion: dropped tools, crates, carts, equipment legs
+• Impact + abrasion: carts, crates, dropped tools, and equipment movement

 What the right system improves